mrrfv/open-android-backup/README.md

 ## Data backed up

+### Restoreable

+The following data types can be automatically restored back to the device.

 - Apps (.apk files of installed apps)
 - Internal storage (pictures, downloads, videos, Signal backups if enabled, etc)
 - Contacts (exported in vCard format)

+### View-only

+The following data types are only viewable by opening the backup archive with 7-Zip and cannot be auto-restored to a device at the moment.

-- SMS Messages (exported in CSV format; currently cannot be restored to a new device, viewable by opening the backup archive)
+- SMS Messages (exported in CSV format)
+- Call Logs (exported into a text file)

-These 3 things are the majority of what most people would want to keep safe, but everybody has different expectations and requirements, so suggestions are welcome.
+These things are the majority of what most people would want to keep safe, but everybody has different expectations and requirements, so suggestions are welcome.

 ## Features